joypauls/joypaulsen.com/content/bio.md

 # TL;DR

 👋 Hi there!
 I'm **Joy Paulsen** (pronouns are [they/them](https://pronoun.is/they/)), a data scientist and engineer living in **Minneapolis, MN**.
-Currently working on real-time personalization at [Target](https://tech.target.com/).
-My professional interests outside of data science include computer vision, computational photography, and distributed computing.
+I'm currently a Lead Data Scientist working on real-time personalization at [Target](https://tech.target.com/).
+My other professional interests include computer vision, computational photography, and distributed computing.

 ---